andrewchuu/1800_202210_BBY19/README.md

 This browser based web application to ...
 * Hi my name is Andrew, I'm excited to start this project because it is my first time!
 * Hi my name is Jason.
 I'm excited about this project because of my team :D.

-    * Hey my nem's Geb
+* Hey my nem's Geb.
+I'm excited about to learn this project so i can make money again someday

 ## Technologies
 Technologies used for this project: